monpeco/prototypes-using-node.js/module1/intro-BackEnd.md

 Web servers use HTTP to send responses to clients who have made requests.

 HTTP response message consists of a status line, an optional header and an optional message body.

+HTTP Response message have:
+1. A Status Line (3 digit codes such as 200: OK, 400: Bad Request, 404: Not Found)
+2. A Header (optional)
+3. A Message Body (optional).
+This contains the data that the server is providing, it can be an HTML file, or data from the server

 ![format](https://prod-edxapp.edx-cdn.org/assets/courseware/v1/bd16affabcc96ee9e93e729b97b15c38/asset-v1:Microsoft+DEV280x+4T2017+type@asset+block/HTTP_Response_Message.png)